 EU-Japan Free Trade Agreement

 Negotiations for an EU-Japan FTA were officially launched on 25 March 2013.
-The nineteenth and latest round of these talks was held from 12 to 30 June 2017.
+Overall, 19 round of talks were held with Japan, the latest of which took place from 12 to 30 June 2017.
 A political agreement ‘in principle’ was struck at the 24th EU-Japan Summit that took place on 6 July 2017.
-The negotiations are expected to be completed in late 2017.
+On 8 December 2017, it was announced that the negotiations had finally been concluded.
+The treaty text is currently undergoing legal review, known as legal scrubbing.
+The European Commission plans to submit the treaty to the Council and subsequently to the European Parliament by summer 2018 at the latest.

-Germany has a keen interest in concluding a comprehensive and ambitious EU-Japan FTA whose scope is to include not only the goods trade, but also services, rules on investment and competition, and on social and environmental standards.
+Germany has always been working to conclude a comprehensive and ambitious EU-Japan FTA which includes not only the goods trade, but also services, rules on investment and competition, and on social and environmental standards.
+When measured against this objective, the Federal Government’s overall assessment of the results that have been achieved is positive.Only on the issue of investor-state dispute settlement, has an agreement yet to be reached.

 EU-Canada: Comprehensive Economic and Trade Agreement (CETA)